learn-co-curriculum/phase-3-ruby-building-applications-requiring-files/README.md

 #### `require`

-[require][] accepts an _absolute file path_, meaning a file location relative to the _root_ directory. `require` will also accepts shortened names, and checks if any matches are found in the directories located in your shell's [PATH variable][].
+[require][] accepts an _absolute file path_, meaning a file location relative to the _root_ directory. `require` will also accept shortened names, and checks if any matches are found in the directories located in your shell's [PATH variable][].